 BASIC STANDARD – A Contender is to be judged on the degree of their impact on Canadian country music and on the degree of their contribution to the advancement of Canadian country music.
-This includes, but is not limited to, social, economic and artistic contributions.
+This includes, but is not limited to, social, economic, and artistic contributions.

-INDIVIDUAL CANDIDACY – Only individuals may be inducted into the Hall of Fame (with the exception in the Artist category where groups/duos are eligible for induction).
+INDIVIDUAL CANDIDACY – Only individuals may be inducted into the Hall of Fame (with the exception in the Artist category, where groups/duos are eligible for induction).
 Companies, publications, radio stations and other groups – many of which significantly foster Canadian country music – are not eligible for induction.

 SCOPE OF ACTIVITY – A Contender may have excelled in a narrow, specific sphere, such as songwriting, publishing, as a musician, or a recording artist, etc., or may have been active in several areas.
 In any event, a Contender must have achieved definitive leadership in their own field of country music activity.
 However, it is not mandatory to honour the leader in every activity related to country music, a candidate truly must compete with all Contenders in all fields as well as with all Contenders in their own field.

 SPAN OF INFLUENCE – A Contender’s impact on Canadian country music may cover an uninterrupted span of many years, or may cover two (2) or more distinct and separated time cycles.
 Conceivably, a Contender may be eligible by one transient act, momentary in time that had major impact on Canadian country music.
-Longevity of involvement within Canadian country music; therefore, will not in itself warrant induction.
+Longevity of involvement within Canadian country music, therefore, will not in itself warrant induction.

 INFLUENCE ON OTHERS – A most significant criterion in evaluating a Contender will be their inspirational effect on others; the degree to which they multiply their influence through others to create an impact on Canadian country music far beyond their own direct individual contribution.

 QUANTITY VS. QUALITY – A Contender’s ability to expand the popularity of Canadian country music is a quantitative virtue.
-The professionalism of their activity is a “qualitative” one.
+The performance/execution of their activity is a “qualitative” one.
 Both quantitative and qualitative criteria are to be considered equally and separately; conceivably, one may be present without the other.

 DEVOTION TO OTHERS – Furthering Canadian country music by selfless devotion to the interest of others may enhance the candidacy of an individual, but it is not essential to an induction.
 The activities of a Contender may be completely self-devoted and still be considered significant enough to warrant recognition.